MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-move-items.md

 While in one warehouse location, items may need to be moved between bins to support the daily warehouse activities involved in keeping items flowing through the warehouse.
 Some movements happen in direct relation to internal operations, such as a production order that needs components delivered or end items put away.
 Other movements happen as mere warehouse space optimisation or as ad-hoc movements to and from operations.

 Moving items to other locations affects the item ledger entries and must therefore be done by transfer order.
-For more information, see [How to: Transfer Inventory Between Locations](inventory-how-transfer-between-locations.md).
+For more information, see [Transfer Inventory Between Locations](inventory-how-transfer-between-locations.md).

 Additional movement tasks are to periodically replenish picking bins or shop floor bins and to modify bin content information.